Table of Contents

 Bladder Stones

 This develops when minerals in the urine crystallize.
-Small ones may go away on their own, but large ones may require medical procedures like ultrasound fragmentation or surgery.
+Large ones may require medical procedures like ultrasound fragmentation or surgery.

 Urinary Incontinence